midlantica/LovelyBunchOfCoconuts/content/grifts/social-welfare.md

 ---
-title: 'Social Welfare'
 grift: 'Social Welfare'
-decode: 'Increased poverty.'
+decode: 'Increased poverty for all.'
 ---